History of the 1898 Waverly Inn

 1898 Waverly Inn is the oldest surviving inn in Hendersonville.
 Built at one end of Hendersonville’s wide tree-lined streets when guests walked on boardwalks and oil lamps were at the street corners.
 We have been making guests feel comfortable since they arrived by train or stagecoach.

 But we have been quick to embrace modern conveniences!
 We’ve had electricity available since 1903 and telephone since 1904!
 Enjoy the ambiance of the 1800's with today's comfort and convenience.

 Hendersonville, NC Images of America by Galen Reuther

 1898 Waverly Inn, our historic Western North Carolina inn, was erected in 1898, during a tourism building boom in Hendersonville, NC.

-A second floor porch was added to the inn after the early 1900's fire and other additions were added in 1940 and 1960.
-Lots of renovations have happened over the years and some of the trends that have gone by the wayside are: wall stencils, wallpapered ceilings, shag carpeting, louvered doors for ventilation at the bedrooms, fuses instead of circuit breakers, double beds, shared bathrooms and metal showers .
+A second floor porch was added to the inn after the early 1900s fire.
+Other additions were added in 1940 and 1960.
+Lots of renovations have happened over the years.
+Some of the trends that have gone by the wayside are wall stencils, wallpapered ceilings, shag carpeting, louvered doors for ventilation at the bedrooms, fuses (instead of circuit breakers), double beds, shared bathrooms and metal showers.
 A lot of it will not be missed.

-The most extraordinary facts about the inn are that there have been only eight owners during the more than one hundred years of existence of this building and that the inn has never been closed.
+Most extraordinary, there have been only eight owners during the more than one hundred years of existence of this building and the inn has never been closed.
 It has definitely been loved and cared for over the years and we feel the pressure to be good stewards for the future of this landmark property.

 The flavor and elegance of the late nineteenth century can still be felt in this majestic building.
 The high ceilings and beautiful woodwork along with the long wide porches whisper for you to "relax and experience southern hospitality as it was meant to be".